 - Honey and coconut oil

-A mixture of honey and coconut oil is excellent home remedies that can remove black spots on skin within 1 week.
+A mixture of honey and coconut oil is an excellent home remedy that can remove black spots on the skin within 1 week.
 Raw honey has natural ingredients that can lighten dark skin by reducing excess melanin on the skin.
-Honey also can help to heal blackheads and other skin acnes.
+Honey also can help to heal blackheads and other skin acne.

-Coconut oil has the antifungal and antibacterial property that can help to heal dark pimples and other types of bumps on the skin surface.
+Coconut oil has antifungal and antibacterial properties that can help to heal dark pimples and other types of bumps on the skin surface.
 It also has the ability to lighten dark patches on the skin. coconut oil also can soothe itchy spots on the skin.

 How to use:

 - Mix two teaspoon of coconut oil with equal amount of raw honey

 - Apply the mixture on the affected part of the skin with black spots

 - Allow the mixture to stay on your skin during the night